The importance of analyzing your chess games

-To deep analysis of your own tournament games is considered the most vital task to develop your play.
+The deep analysis of your own chess games is considered the most vital task to develop your play.
 Naturally, training consists of calculation and strategy exercises plus other activities, but only a keen observation of your own experience will make you realize your mistakes and take the necessary measures to improve your chess play.

 Through our Monitored Training, we focus in a detailed study of the last tournament games played by the student.
 In this article, I’ll give some tips for you to get the best results from it.